NCTR Survivors Gathering

 Healing is most powerful when people reconnect with who they are—with their traditions, language, values and shared history.

-For Inuit, cultural therapy can be spending time on the land, fishing, hunting or lighting the qulliq.
+For Inuit, cultural therapy can be spending time on the land, fishing, hunting for our food or lighting the qulliq on special occasions.

 Culture is a way of life that brings comfort and pride in one’s identity.